dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

     --fs-id <id>                        specify File-set ID
     --fs-uid <uid>                      specify File-set UID -h,--help                              display this help and exit
-    --idle-timeout <ms>                 timeout in ms for receiving DIMSE-RQ, no timeout by default
+    --idle-timeout <ms>                 timeout in ms for aborting idle Associations, no timeout by
+                                        default
     --key-pass <password>               password for accessing the key in the key store, key store password
                                         by default